 2. Get the most out of your grill

-Brush up on ways you can use your grill before the crowd comes over so cooking will be a snap.
+Brush up on ways you can use your grill before guests arrive so cooking will be a snap.
 Some of the most common types of grills include smokers, gas and charcoal grills.

 3. No grill?
 No problem

 There are plenty of grill options out there.
-Choose from compact grills for cooking in tight spaces, camping and tailgating, to monster-sized grills that help you feed a crowd.
+Choose from compact grills for cooking in tight spaces, camping and tailgating, to monster-sized grills that help you feed many.

 4. Stay organized